pal-admin/pal-webots-competition-participant-template/README.md

 ## Develop

-Download and install [Webots](https://github.com/cyberbotics/webots/releases/latest) on your local computer.
+Download and install Webots on your computer: [Webots](https://cyberbotics.com)

 Create the following directory structure: